cakephp/docs/en/development/dependency-injection.rst

 Using Service Providers
 -----------------------

-To load a ServiceProvider add it into the container using the ``addServiceProvider()`` method::
+To load a service provider add it into the container using the ``addServiceProvider()`` method::

     $container->addServiceProvider(new BillingServiceProvider());